-a) Before opening the accounts, there should have to be a personal interaction with the client except in the case of online (eKYC) clients where IPV is exempted or NRIs where the power of attorney holder is the Authorised dealer Bank.
+a) Before opening the accounts, there should have to be a personal interaction with the client except in the case of NRIs where the power of attorney holder is the Authorised dealer Bank.

 b) Before opening the accounts in case of companies any one of the following viz main promoter/ Managing Director/ whole time director / key management person and in the case of partnership any one of the active partners should be met in person.